Lumps, bumps and skin tags on dogs

 It can be worrying if your pet develops lumps and bumps on their skin.
 They can show up unexpectedly and leave dog owners worried that they could be related to serious health issues.
 Our guide on lumps, bumps and skin tags on dogs should assist in what to do if you find any.

 Lumps, bumps and skin tags on dogs are common.
 Your dog is likely to have many under their fur that will often go unnoticed.
-While they are sometimes a little unsightly, they are not normally a sign of a possible health issue, however, it’s always good to be aware of them just in case.
+While they are sometimes a little unsightly, they are not normally a sign of a possible health issue, however, it’s always good to be aware of them and have them checked just in case.

 These growths commonly appear in the following places:

-What causes bumps and skin tags on dogs?
+What causes skin tags and lumps on dogs?